grommunio/gromox/doc/install.rst

-For true developers, the ``qconf`` helper script may be used as a typing shortcut and to configure the paths such that just-built program binaries, from within the source directory, would work with a (pre-existing) Gromox installation from the grammm distribution.
+For true developers, the ``qconf`` helper script may be used as a typing shortcut and to configure the paths such that just-built program binaries, from within the source directory, would work with a (pre-existing) Gromox installation from the grommunio distribution.

 The rest of the documentation assumes that Gromox was configured with ``--prefix=/usr --sysconfdir=/etc --localstatedir=/var``.